Hero Costume (Heat)

 A good damage 4-hit string combo.

-The 2nd melee attack is exactly the same as the Normal form except with slightly less down power.
+The 2nd melee attack is exactly the same as the formal form except with slightly less down power.

 The 3rd melee attack has a shockwave that performs a hard knockdown.
-The shockwave is useful for salvaging the string if the initial 2 melees did not land.
+The shockwave is useful for salvaging the string for a knockdown if the initial 2 melees did not land.

 Placeholder Gif

 A decent damage aerial claw slash that has a projectile.
 This air melee has incredible tracking and high down power.
-If both the melee attack and the projectile hit, then the move will hard knock down.
+The melee attack portion does NOT stagger.
+Therefore, should be considered the "sourspot" of the move.
+You must hit BOTH the melee attack and projectile to knockdown.

 Compared to the Black Ankh Ground Melee projectile, it does more damage and goes farther, but has a higher downpower and smaller hit box.
 The projectile's main draw is that you can stay very mobile while firing a projectile.